wp-plugins/events-made-easy/readme.txt

 = 1.5.13 =
 * Bugfix: for events with no defined contact person, I tried to get the admin email but used a multisite function for it (which doesn't seem to be defined if you don't activate multisite)
+* Bugfix: fix sending of mail for normal registrations (typo fixes)

 = 1.5.12 =
 * Bugfix: use php 5.3 notation for arrays, not everybody uses php 5.4 ...